Seeed-Studio/Wio_Extension_RTC/README.md

 # Tips
 ## Power source
 When you use mobile battery as the power source of the system, you need to choose **non smart** power bank.
 Typical mobile battery have automatic power off function.
 And the battery shut off the power supply itself when Wio Entension - RTC enters stand-by, since its stand-by current less than 1 uA and it's too weak for the threshold of the battery.
+## For non Wio LTE Boards
+Since Wio Extension - RTC just controlling USB power supply set from I2C, you can use this board to manage the power supply almost for every MCU boards powering from USB.